List of lakes of Sweden

 The list of lakes of Sweden contains the major lakes in the nation of Sweden.
-However, Sweden has over 97,500 lakes larger than 2 acre, so the list is not comprehensive.
-The great number of lakes in southern Sweden could according to Alfred Gabriel Nathorst be indebted to the creation of basins due to the stripping of an irregular mantle of weathered rock by glacier erosion.
+However, Sweden has 22,600 lakes larger than 0.1 km2 (100,000 m2) and over 97,500 lakes larger than 2 acre, so the list is far from comprehensive.
+Using 0.1 km2 surface area as the measuring limit, Sweden places fifth among countries with most lakes in the world.
+The great number of lakes in southern Sweden could, according to Alfred Gabriel Nathorst, be indebted to the creation of basins due to the stripping of an irregular mantle of weathered rock by glacier erosion.

 Alphabetical list

 Some of the major lakes in Sweden: